Oahu's Best Snorkeling

 Merely a 30-minute drive from Honolulu (when the traffic is good!), this stunning bay feels like a world away from the bustle of the city, which cannot even be seen from the beach as the large bay is surrounded by the lush green, gently fluted hills of Koko Head.

 The bay is secluded and tranquil in the early morning, but during the day becomes a very popular place for locals and visitors.
-Thousands of people flock to the bay each day to experience the excellent snorkeling in the area.
+Before changes that occurred in 2020 (see below) due to the COVID-19 pandemic, thousands of people previously flocked to the bay each day to experience the excellent snorkeling in the area.
 400 species of fish are known to inhabit the bay, and it is also known for its abundance of green sea turtles or honus.

 The Koko Head region had the most recent volcanic activity on Oahu, with lava flows creating the Hanauma Bay area starting about 40,000 years ago.
 32,000 years ago the bay was created in a series of violent explosions that blasted up through a coral reef that was established 100,000 years prior.
 The erupting magma blew up in bursts of steam, gases, rock, coral, and ash, which cemented together to form a firm rock called ‘tuff’.
 Fragments of white coral, dark basalt as well as green olivine can be seen in areas of the bay today.
 The bay is essentially a flooded crater, surrounded by several cratered cones.